On a project...

 You’re in the danger zone here.

-And guess who's guilty of this now?
+And guess who has been guilty of this in the past?

-You see, I’ve been wanting some new wood flooring in my house for as long as I can remember.
+You see, I had been wanting some new wood flooring in my house for as long as I can remember.
 But actually getting that new flooring is a task that's easier said than done, because -- as I'm sure you all know -- redoing flooring is no simple task.
-Everything in the house has to come up, everything has to be moved, everything in or on the furniture needs to be packed up.
-It’s a BIG task.

 And along with all the choices I had to make regarding my new wood flooring came some other areas I needed to address: